 ESRC centres transition funding provides graduated follow-on funding for centres coming to an end of their ESRC centre funding.
-It provides a lower level of funding for an additional three and five years to reduce the ‘cliff edge’ effects of a sudden drop-off in funding at the end of the centre grant, maximise the impact of the research activity and investment to date and support centres to become self-sustaining.
+It provides a lower level of funding for an additional three to five years to reduce the ‘cliff edge’ effects of a sudden drop-off in funding at the end of the centre grant, maximise the impact of the research activity and investment to date and support centres to become self-sustaining.

 In addition to taking forward an ambitious research agenda and making significant economic or societal impact, centres add value by increasing research infrastructure, building capacity, encouraging interdisciplinary working in social science and beyond, and enabling research collaboration in the UK and internationally.